limto18/simple_shell/README.md

-# simple_shell
+# 0x16.
+C - Simple Shell
-Write a simple UNIX command interpreter.
+The aims of this projects is to Write a simple UNIX command interpreter.